Manuperezro/YogaCourses-MSP4/README.md

     ##### Footer.

-   - In the footer the users can find all the contact detail, like social media links, phone number, email, and I add a contact form wusing emailJS where the users can contact the bussines directly.
+   - In the footer the users can find all the contact detail, like social media links, phone number, email, and I add a contact form using emailJS where the users can contact the business directly.

    ![features](static/images/footer.png "Footer")